-This week, we are going to look at NH-ISAC’s work to support the sector maintain resiliency during hurricane season.
-Ed Brennan, the Director of Operations at NH-ISAC, filled me in on his work leading the ISAC’s hurricane response efforts in recent weeks.
+This week, we are going to look at H-ISAC’s work to support the sector maintain resiliency during hurricane season.
+Ed Brennan, the Director of Operations at H-ISAC, filled me in on his work leading the ISAC’s hurricane response efforts in recent weeks.

 First let’s start with the overall structure that guides response.
 FEMA leads planning and response to national level emergencies within the federal government.
 The Stafford Act gives FEMA certain broad authorities to coordinate activities and deploy federal resources when certain conditions are met – most notably when the president declares a major disaster or emergency.